Is your French bulldog crying all night? Are you wondering how to stop it? Why do Frenchies howl so much?

 This can affect all dogs across breeds and ages.
 However, French bulldogs are more vulnerable to this since they are a companion breed.

 French bulldog screaming can also be because of allergic reactions.
-Few weeks after adopting a Frenchie as your child is enough to know that they are at a higher risk for allergies.
+Few weeks into adopting a Frenchie as your child is enough to know that they are at a higher risk for allergies.

 French bulldogs, like any other canine, have well-developed tear ducts.
 If you find your dog tearing up and crying, it means that something is wrong with the dog.